Linkedin Images – a Guide to Professional Sizing

 How to Implement Images Into an Article on Linkedin

 Linkedin articles are a great way to drive traffic to your business website.
 They also promote your own profile page on Linkedin.
-The content of the article is obviously important, but so are the images.
-Make sure the images are the right size to mesh perfectly with the article.
+The content of the article is obviously important but so are the images.
+Make sure they’re the right size to mesh perfectly with the article.

 The GIF is a good choice for certain articles, particularly ones that need to express visual animation.
-PNG is great for a profile picture but in an article it might slow traffic and load times, and be a nightmare for mobile users.
+A PNG image file is great for a profile picture but in an article it slows traffic and load times.
+This makes it a nightmare for mobile users.
 JPEG is the most likely candidate for an image in a Linkedin article.
 It’s usually smaller in size but maintains high quality resolution.
 It also prevents an article from bogging down an older computer’s load time.

 Know which sizes are allowed to coordinate your image usage on Linkedin.
-You’re trying to make serious business connections, so make sure your sizes allow users to see exactly what you want to show them.
+If you’re trying to make business connections, make sure your sizes allow users to see exactly what you want to show them – professionalism.